OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Testbed Evaluation

-\subsection{Ablation Study}

-\textbf{Proactive planning.} Proactive planning (+PP) dynamically adjusts parallelism strategies to address slow-evolving structural imbalances, transitioning from throughput-oriented execution for initial large batch sizes to latency-oriented execution to handle tail latency.
-This approach boosts performance, with throughput increasing to 1.23$\times$ for the Qwen-14B model and 1.19$\times$ for the Qwen-32B model, compared to the static baseline.

-\textbf{Reactive balancing.} Adding reactive balancing ({++}RB), which performs lightweight request migrations to mitigate stragglers effect, provides further gains.
-For the Qwen-14B model, throughput increases to 1.40$\times$, while for the Qwen-32B model, it achieves 1.34$\times$.
-These demonstrate that {on-the-fly} request migration is highly effective in mitigating imbalances caused by unpredictable output lengths and dynamic KV cache utilization across different generation workers.

-\subsection{Case Study}
+\subsubsection{\bf \em Ablation study}

+Proactive planning (+PP) adapts parallelism within a generation step to the evolving workload, improving throughput to 1.24$\times$ on Qwen-14B and 1.19$\times$ on Qwen-32B over veRL-TO (Figure~\ref{fig:breakdown}).
+Reactive balancing (+RB) is also beneficial (1.18$\times$/1.14$\times$), using lightweight on-the-fly request migrations to mitigate output-length variability and KV-cache imbalance.
+Combining the two delivers the largest gains, reaching 1.42$\times$ and 1.34$\times$.

+\subsubsection{\bf \em Case study}

-We present the remaining-request curves of different schemes during a generation step with Qwen-14B, as shown in Figure~\ref{fig:remaining_requests_with_config}. veRL-LO starts with limited concurrency because it uses only a few instances with TP=8; when the initial batch size is large, this leads to slower progress in the early phase.
-In contrast, veRL-TO uses eight instances with TP=2, which quickly processes the large initial batch, although it becomes slightly slower when handling the tail requests; overall, it achieves a shorter completion time than veRL-LO.
-PR begins with a slightly larger number of remaining requests due to truncation carried over from the previous step, and it ends with truncation as well.
-Our approach, \sys, balances the workload across workers and reconfigures the deployment to follow the workload wave, improving the makespan (switching from eight TP=2 instances to two TP=8 instances).
-This reconfiguration introduces an overhead of about 14s at around 272s.
+We present remaining-request curves for Qwen-14B in Figure~\ref{fig:remaining_requests_with_config}. veRL-LO starts with low concurrency (a few TP=8 instances), limiting early parallelism and slowing progress. veRL-TO uses eight TP=2 instances, clearing the initial batch quickly but becoming less efficient as concurrency drops; it still finishes faster than veRL-LO.
+PR starts with more remaining requests due to truncation from the previous step and ends with truncation under its rollout policy. \sys adapts to the workload by balancing requests and reconfiguring parallelism, switching from eight TP=2 to two TP=8 instances to shorten the tail.
+Although reconfiguration adds \(\sim\)7.5s overhead (mainly 1.5s for switching and 5.4s for KV-cache recomputation) at around 272s, \sys achieves the shortest completion time.
+Optimization solving time is negligible in this setting; detailed results are shown in Figure~\ref{fig:solve_time} (Appendix~\ref{app:optim_solve_time}).